ros-misc-utilities/ffmpeg_image_transport_tools/README.md

  -Q <key:value> quality check options:
     quality_check_format:<ros image format for quality check> (default rgb8)
 ```
-NOTE: the header timestamps within each topic must be unique, i.e. images on the same topic cannot have identical time stamps!
+NOTE: the header timestamps within each topic must be unique, i.e. images with the same topic cannot have identical time stamps!

 You can also check for the quality of the encoding by immediately decoding the encoded packet with the ``-q`` switch (quality check).
 This will slow down the conversion quite a bit though.